logdyhq/logdy-core/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell demo        Starts a demo mode, random logs will be produced, the [number] defines a number of messages produced per second help        Help about any command socket      Sets up a port to listen on for incoming log messages.
-Example ./logdy socket 8233 stdin       Listens to STDOUT/STDERR of a provided command.
+  completion  Generate the autocompletion script for the specified shell demo        Starts a demo mode, random logs will be produced, the [number] defines a number of messages produced per second follow      Follows lines added to files.
+Example `$ logdy follow foo.log /var/log/bar.log` forward     Forwards the STDIN to a specified port, example "tail -f file.log | logdy forward 8123" help        Help about any command socket      Sets up a port to listen on for incoming log messages.
+Example ./logdy socket 8233.
+You can setup multiple ports ./logdy socket 8123 8124 8125 stdin       Listens to STDOUT/STDERR of a provided command.
 Example ./logdy stdin "npm run dev"

 Flags: